CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/TASK.md

 - Need to handle edge cases where the DeepSeek model fails to generate proper sub-questions
 - Consider implementing a system health monitoring dashboard for production deployment
 - Need to enhance reasoning trace visualization with more interactive elements
 - Consider adding a model fallback mechanism when primary model is unavailable
+- Need to develop proper tuning mechanisms for adaptive concurrency based on different hardware capabilities
+- Consider implementing end-to-end testing for the priority scheduling system